AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

 - ``final_merging.ipynb`` Notebook to merge histograms together all of

 ### 2. Analysis Code
-REANA provides support for the Snakemake workflow engine.
-To ensure the fastest execution of the AGC ttbar workflow, a two-level (multicascading) parallelization approach with Snakemake is implemented.
-In the initial step, Snakemake distributes all jobs across separate nodes, each with a single `.root` file for `ttbar_analysis_reana.ipynb`.
+REANA supports the Snakemake workflow engine.
+To ensure optimal execution of the AGC ttbar workflow, we implement a two-level (multicascading) parallelization approach with Snakemake.
+Initially, Snakemake distributes all jobs across separate nodes, each working on a single `.roo`t file `for ttbar_analysis_reana.ipynb`.
-Subsequently, after the completion of each rule, the merging of individual files into one per sample takes place.
+Once each rule completes, the individual files are merged into one per sample.
 #Here is the high level of AGC workflow

 ```console